-Auckland’s big museum is a gorgeous building, well worth a visit; it serves a dual purpose by also being a vast memorial to those who lost their lives in the First and Second World Wars and subsequently.
+Quite apart from what’s inside, Auckland’s big museum is a gorgeous building, well worth a visit.
+It serves a dual purpose by being both a regular museum and a vast memorial to those who lost their lives in the First and Second World Wars and subsequently.

-You can understand why the impetus to build a museum was helped by the will – and the funding – to create a memorial.
-But in the event the two functions seem to live together rather uneasily.
-The building outside is superb as a memorial; and on the inside the third floor, which is entirely memorial, is also wonderful.
+The two functions seem to live together rather uneasily.
+It’s understandable that the impetus to build a museum was helped by the will – and the funding – to create a memorial.
+And the building is superb as a memorial both outside and inside on the third floor.
 But what’s left as museum is a bit disappointing: it seems dull, old, dusty – as if there isn’t money, or space, or will, to make it as good as it should be.
-That said, if the alternative would be like the Te Papa Experience in Wellington there’d be some of us saying ‘don’t bother’.
+Of course if the alternative would be like the Te Papa Experience in Wellington then some of us would say ‘don’t bother’ – but somehow this feels a bit like a museum opportunity that hasn’t come right yet.

 Firstly, then, the exterior: